alexandreblin/taxi-tempo/README.md

 infra = 100
 ```

 > The numbers represent the range of JIRA tickets that will be statically generated as taxi aliases (DEV-1, DEV-2, DEV-3, ..., DEV-100).
 Whenever your JIRA project reaches a ticket above that range, taxi will display a warning `inexistent alias` and ignore your entry.
-To fix it, edit `.taxirc`, raise the number and run `taxi update`.
+To fix it, run `taxi config`, raise the number and run `taxi update`.

 Usage
 -----